Pay Your Fine or Fee Online

 If you do not know the Judge to whom your ticket is assigned, please call the Irondequoit Town Court at (585) 336-6040 for further information.

-The jury trial scheduled for Friday, August 3rd has been CANCELED.
-If you have received a jury summons, you do not need to report to the Irondequoit Town Court, and your name will be removed from the jury pool for 4 years.
-If you have any questions, please contact the Court during normal business hours at (585) 336-6040 ext.5
+The jury trial scheduled for January 11, 2019 at 9:00AM has been CANCELED.
+If you received a jury summons, you DO NOT need to report to the Irondequoit Town Court.
+Despite the cancelation of this proceeding, your jury service qualifies and you will be removed from the jury pool for two years.

 HELPFUL BROCHURE: A Guide to Small Claims in the NYS City, Town and Village Courts